decentraland/documentation/content/creator/sdk7/media/video-playing.md

 ## Show a video

-The following instructions apply both to streaming and to showing a video from a file:
+The following instructions apply to all three video showing options:

 1. Create an entity to serve as the video screen.
 Give this entity a `MeshRenderer` component so that it has a visible shape.